 If it’s a regular report that needs to be ran, perhaps for a monthly newsletter or for invites leading up to an event, users have the ability to set up scheduled reports.
 These reports will automatically be sent as a CSV file or PDF to a fellow StoneShot user, based on a pre-determined frequency (daily/weekly/monthly/yearly etc.).

-If a user would like to export their reports outside of StoneShot, they can do so in the form of an Excel file or PDF – this would make sense for sharing with people who are external and may not use StoneShot.
+If a user would like to export their reports outside of the StoneShot application, they can do so in the form of an Excel file or PDF.
+This option makes sense for sharing with people who are external and may not use StoneShot.

 Since we work solely with the financial sector, we have insight into how different campaigns are performing within the industry, that you can use to see how you’re stacking up to those who share similar goals.

 All a user would need to do is switch on the toggle to start comparing.
 This will enable the benchmarking data and it will appear alongside your chosen stats on your dashboard.
 Our benchmarks aren’t just an overall figure.
 The figures will match the filters on your dashboard to exactly compare your results with the industry average.
 It will filter on date range, audience and category to give you targeted benchmarks based on your selections.

 Finally, while not an entirely new feature, the individual campaign detail screen that users are used to seeing is also getting a facelift.
 Users can still access individual email campaign reports, much like before – however they’ll look a bit different.